A-tG/VoicemeeterFancyOSD/README.md

 # Explanation
  * app.manifest is crucial if you want to modify/make your own program based on this
  * All magic stuff happens in Host and Bridge projects.
-Without it's not possible to create "true" topmost window.
+Without it, it's not possible to create "true" topmost window.
 Only alternative is to sing your exe file with Microsoft Windows certificate.
  * [What "private" API is used](https://blog.adeltax.com/window-z-order-in-windows-10/)